Helen FitzGerald

-Helen FitzGerald (born 1966 in Shepparton, Australia) is a bestselling novelist and screenwriter.
+Helen FitzGerald (born 1966) is an Australian novelist and screenwriter.
 Her debut novel, Dead Lovely, was published by Allen & Unwin in 2007, and The Exit in 2015 by Faber & Faber.
 Viral was released in 2016.

 Background

 She was raised in the country town of Kilmore, Victoria; the twelfth in a family of thirteen children.
 She studied English and History at the University of Melbourne, before later attending Glasgow University where she completed a Diploma and Masters in Social Work.
 She began writing while working as a criminal justice social worker, where for a period she worked with serious sex offenders in Glasgow's Barlinnie Prison.
 She quit this job for a time to focus solely on her writing career, before returning to the field part-time.
 She cites her experience as a social worker an inspiration in the subject matter of her writing.

 Writing

 FitzGerald began as a screenwriter, writing scripts for a series of educational children's dramas for BBC Scotland.
 However, she became frustrated with the industry when none of her subsequent screenplays were produced, and she turned to novel-writing.
 She states that the rules of screenwriting are very stringent, but that in having learned them she has improved as a writer.

 Her books are mostly thrillers, though she herself has described her genre as "Domestic Noir", a term coined by her fellow author Julia Crouch.